-- 1. Use inst or the System:SoftwareManager to install the IRIS HIPPI software from the CD-ROM, as explained in the IRIS HIPPI Release Notes.
+- 1. Use inst or the Toolchest's System:SoftwareManager to install the IRIS HIPPI software from the CD-ROM, as explained in the IRIS HIPPI Release Notes.
 The inst command is documented in the IRIX Admin: Software Installation and Licensing that came with the system. - 2.
-Edit the /var/sysgen/master.d/if_hip file to configure IRIS HIPPI driver parameters. - 3.
-Verify that the /var/sysgen/system/hippi.sm file or the /var/sysgen/system/hippi_s.sm file has an INCLUDE statement for the IP interface. - 4.
-Edit the /usr/etc/hippi.imap file to include all the endpoint destination I-fields. - 5.
-Edit the IP configuration files (/etc/hosts and /etc/config/netif.options) to include IP network connection names and addresses. - 6.
-Enable IP (that is, write ON into the /etc/config/network file). - 7.
+Enable IP (that is, write ON into the /etc/config/network file), as explained in "Enable IP Networking." - 3.
+Edit the /usr/etc/hippi.imap file to configure IP-to-HIPPI address resolution, as explained in "Editing the hippi.imap File." - 4.
+For a Challenge or Onyx system that is attached to a switch, edit the /usr/etc/hippi.imap file to configure the local ULA, as explained in "Editing the hippi.imap File." - 5.
+Edit the IP configuration files (/etc/hosts and /etc/config/netif.options) to include IP network connection names and addresses, as explained in "The /etc/config/netif.options File" and "The /etc/hosts File." - 6.
+Optional: - Edit the /var/sysgen/master.d/if_hip file to configure IRIS HIPPI driver parameters, as explained in "Editing the if_hip File." - 7.
+Optional: - Edit the /var/sysgen/master.d/hippi file to change the default configurations for the hardware, as explained in "Editing the hippi File." - 8.
 The system is ready to have its IRIS HIPPI hardware installed.
 When restarted (after the hardware installation), the system asks you to authorize rebuilding of the operating system.
 Answer yes, to build an operating system that includes the IRIS HIPPI driver.
 Then, reboot the system to start using the new operating system.

-Note: If the hardware is already installed, rebuild the operating system as described in "Building a New Driver Into the Operating System" on page 56.
+Note: If the hardware is already installed, rebuild the operating system as described in "Building a New or Reconfigured Driver Into the Operating System" on page 65.